MohitBhanawat/Selenium_Automation_Agent/javascript/node/selenium-webdriver/README.md

 ### Support Level Definitions

-- _supported:_ A selenium-webdriver release will be API compatible with the platform API, without the use of runtime flags.
+- _supported:_ A automationAgent-webdriver release will be API compatible with the platform API, without the use of runtime flags.

 - _best effort:_ Bugs will be investigated as time permits.
 API compatibility is